jmscslgroup/catvehicle/README.md

 catkin_make
 ```

 # Simple tutorial and examples
-Follow the tutorials on the CAT Vehicle Testbed group on the CPS Virtual Organization to see how to use the testbed.
+Follow the tutorials on the CAT Vehicle Testbed group on the [CPS Virtual Organization](https://cps-vo.org/group/CATVehicleTestbed) to see how to use the testbed.

 # Acknowledgements
 ## License
-Copyright (c) 2013-2018 Arizona Board of Regents
+Copyright (c) 2013-2020 Arizona Board of Regents; The University of Arizona
 All rights reserved

 Permission is hereby granted, without written agreement and without